 Since our schools are nonclassroom-based instructional programs, ADA is calculated based on the work completed by the student and submitted by the due dates established in the independent study master agreement.
 The assigned teacher subsequently assesses the student's work to determine whether the time value amounts to a full day of work.
-It's important to stick to a regular work schedule/calendar so your student can clearly identify each school day in that calendar on which he/she engaged in required educational activities to an extent sufficient to constitute at least one day of time value.
-When determining the time value of a student's work, the teacher will consider each student individually and may adjust the assignments accordingly.
+It's important

 In California, each person between 6 and 18 years of age, unless otherwise exempt by law, is required to attend school full-time with regular and punctual attendance, and schools are required to enforce this compulsory attendance law.
-(See

-Ed.
+(See Ed.
 Code, § 48200 et seq.)
 A student's failure to complete assignments on-time may subject the student to discipline, disenrollment from the program, and/or being classified as truant and reported to the proper authorities.
 Please review the more detailed attendance policy on the board policy page on the Sage Oak website.